TypicalFunktion/MMM-YNAB/README.md

 - ✅ Added automatic spending period calculation based on `recentTransactionDays`
 - ✅ Updated "This Week" label to show "Past X Days" when using rolling window mode
 - ✅ Improved spending calculation to automatically match recent transactions for periods < 7 days
+- ✅ Added monthly spending display for categories and groups (shows spent amount in red to the left of available balance)

 ### v1.2.1
 - ✅ Added configurable transaction animation delay (`transactionAnimationDelay`)